-Students can only be withdrawn from the sex education elements of the RSE curriculum which, in the curriculum at St Paul's, covers the following areas of focus:
+Students can only be withdrawn from the sex education elements of the RSE curriculum which do not overlap with the science curriculum.

+In the curriculum at St Paul's, covers the following areas of focus: -

-- Year 7: No non-statutory sex education included - Year 8: No non-statutory sex education included - Year 9: Healthy Sexual Encounters (Mutual Pleasure), - Year 10: Pornography, the Media and Sex (although there would be some relationships teaching within this lesson that would have to be completed if the student was withdrawn) - Year 11: No non-statutory sex education included - Parental withdrawal can only be requested on a small number of lessons as identified above.
-It cannot be requested as a blanket option for all lessons as these cover relationship or statutory sex education content which are not included under the withdrawal option. - All parents who request the withdrawal of a child should be invited to a meeting with either JHY (head-teacher), LMW (assistant head-teacher) or NWE (RSE and PSHE lead). - If SEND students (with more specific needs) are identified as requiring alternative delivery mechanisms or adaptations to the curriculum, for example in 1:1 or small group support, parents/guardians will be made aware. - Students who are 16 (or three-terms younger) who have be withdrawn by parents, have the opportunity to opt themselves back in; students will be made aware of this if withdrawal is requested.
+- Year 7: No non-statutory sex education included - Year 8: No non-statutory sex education included - Year 9: Sexual assault and rape including the myths surrounding these things (2 lessons) - Year 10: Pornography, the Media and Sex (although there would be some relationships teaching within this lesson that would have to be completed if the student was withdrawn) Sextortion and revenge pornography - Year 11: Risky sexual behaviour

+- Parental withdrawal can only be requested on a small number of lessons as identified above.
+It cannot be requested as a blanket option for all lessons as these cover relationship or statutory sex education content which are not included under the withdrawal option. - All parents who request the withdrawal of a child should be invited to a meeting with either JHY (head-teacher), LMW (assistant head-teacher) or NWE (RSE and PSHE lead) - If SEND students (with more specific needs) are identified as requiring alternative delivery mechanisms or adaptations to the curriculum, for example in 1:1 or small group support, parents/guardians will be made aware. - Students who are 16 (or three-terms younger) who have been withdrawn by parents, have the opportunity to opt themselves back in; students will be made aware of this if withdrawal is requested.
 For good practice, these students should be invited into the meeting with parents and guardians to provide full transparency. - Parents/Guardians are welcome to request pdfs of the lessons, to either facilitate support at home, or to make their decisions about participation; these are available upon request: naomi.white@st-pauls.org.uk

 Requests for withdrawal should be put in writing and addressed to the headteacher.

 A copy of withdrawal requests will be placed in the pupil's educational record.

-The headteacher will discuss the request with parents and take appropriate action, or will delegate the matter to the assistant headteacher and Head of PSHE/RSE who will do the same on her behalf.
+The headteacher will discuss the request with parents and take appropriate action or will delegate the matter to the assistant headteacher and Head of PSHE/RSE who will do the same on her behalf.
 Alternative work will be given to pupils who are withdrawn from sex education which may cover relationships or statutory sex education aspects of lessons they will be missing.